annotation/text-fabric/docs/index.md

 It has been used to construct the website [SHEBANQ](https://shebanq.ancient-data.org) and it is being used by researchers to analyse such texts.
-Text-Fabric is a Python3 package for Text plus Annotations.

 ## Install